Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Archeologists believe that corn originated in the Tehuacan Valley of Mexico 7,000 years ago.
 But this corn was not what you find at your local produce stand.
 The corn that we love began as a wild grass with sparse seeds clinging to a sturdy stalk—a far cry from the plump kernels on sturdy cobs that we enjoy today.

 Ancient farmers domesticated those ancient kernels by selective breeding—they carefully chose the seeds from the largest, plumpest, sweetest maize and planted them for the next year's harvest.
 In time, these plants cross-pollinated and the best characteristics became dominant, resulting in the corn that we know and love.

 According to learn.genetics.utah.edu:

 Through the study of genetics, we know today that corn's wild ancestor is a grass called teosinte.
 Teosinte doesn't look much like maize, especially when you compare its kernals to those of corn.
 But at the DNA level, the two are surprisingly alike.
 They have the same number of chromosomes and a remarkably similar arrangement of genes.
 In fact, teosinte can cross-breed with modern maize varieties to form maize-teosinte hybrids that can go on to reproduce naturally.

-When I began my research for this hub, I queried on "annual corn production by country in 2016".
-The U.S. Department of Agriculture estimates that World Corn Production in the 2016/17 growing season will be 1,028.40 million metric tons.
-(That's an increase of 7.16 percent from one year ago).
+When I began my research for this article, I queried on "annual corn production by country in 2016."
+The U.S. Department of Agriculture estimates that world corn production in the 2016/17 growing season will be 1,028.40 million metric tons.
+(That's an increase of 7.16 percent from one year ago.)